kim0051/vscraper/README.md

 ![alt tag](http://fjv4.com/img/portfolio/vscraper-banner.png)

-A Python web scraping tool that allows users to enter any URL, and scrape a file of any type they specify.
+A Python web scraping tool that allows users to enter any URL, scrape all files of the type they specify, and then download those files to their device.

 ## Requirements
   - This program was made and is run with Python 3.4.2 and uses these libraries in order to run: